 How to make Keto Choc Mint Biscuits!

-Alternatively this could be done as a slice and you leave the biscuit as tray size and top with the peppermint cream and drizzle over the chocolate.
+Alternatively, this could be done as a slice and you leave the biscuit as tray size and top with the peppermint cream and drizzle over the chocolate.
 Lets call that the super easy faff-free version.

 Mad Creations Choc Mint Biscuit #ketobiscuit #sugarfreebaking

-haha!
-Yes I think they are the perfect combination of the Mint Slice biscuit and the Peppermint Patty.
+Haha!
+Yes, they are the perfect combination of the Mint Slice biscuit and the Peppermint Patty.
 I am such a sucker for the dark chocolate mint combination that this was always going to be a recipe to hack high on my list of priorities.

-If you are not a peppermint fan then try a different flavour.
+If you are not a peppermint fan, then try a different flavour.
 It is so easy to even divide the mix and add many different extracts for a host of little chocolate delights to make everyone happy.

 Here are a just a few of my favourites for the moment for you to enjoy